Performance Analysis of Modified SRPT in Multiple-Processor Multitask Scheduling: Introduction

 \paragraph{Related Work.} There has been a large literature on single-task job scheduling, with parallel developments taking place in competitive analysis and queuing theory.
 However, little is known about multitask scheduling.
 Scully et. al~\cite{scully2017optimally} presented the first theoretical analysis of \emph{single-processor multitask scheduling} problem, and gave an optimal policy that is easy to compute for batch arrival, together with the assumption that the processing time of tasks satisfies the aged Pareto distributions.
 Sun et al.~\cite{sun2017near} studied the multitask scheduling problem when all the tasks are of unit size, and proved that among causal and non-preemptive policies, fewest unassigned tasks first (FUT) policy, earliest due date first (EDD) policy, and first come first serve (FCFS) are near delay-optimal in distribution (stochastic ordering) for minimizing the metric of average delay, maximum lateness and maximum delay respectively.
 To model the scenario when the scheduler has incomplete information about the job size, Scully et. al~\cite{scully2018optimal} introduced the multistage job model and proposed an optimal scheduling algorithm for multistage job scheduling in M/G/1 queue.
 In addition, the closed-form expression of the mean response time is given for the optimal scheduler.

 As an concrete example of multiple-processor multitask scheduling, there is a separate line of work focusing on the MapReduce framework.
 Here we only mention a few as examples.
-Wang et al.~\cite{wang2016maptask} studied the problem of scheduling map tasks with data locality, and proposed a map task scheduling algorithm consisting of the Join the Shortest Queue policy the MaxWeight policy.
+Wang et al.~\cite{wang2016maptask} studied the problem of scheduling map tasks with data locality, and proposed a map task scheduling algorithm consisting of the Join the Shortest Queue policy and MaxWeight policy.
 The algorithm asymptotically minimizes the number of backlogged tasks (which is directly related to the delay performance based on Little's law), when the arrival rate vector approaches the capacity region boundary.
 Zheng et al.~\cite{zheng2013new} proposed an online scheduler called available shortest remaining processing time (ASRPT), which is shown to achieve an efficiency ratio no more than two.

-\paragraph{Contributions.} In this paper, we investigate how to minimize the total response time of multitask jobs in a multi-server system and answer the aforementioned questions.
+\paragraph{Contributions.} In this paper, we investigate how to minimize the total response time of multitask jobs in a multi-server system and answer the aforementioned question.
 Our contributions are summarized as follows.